jwodder/rsrepo/README.md

 - `--no-codecov-token` — Do not set the `CODECOV_TOKEN` secret

+- `--plan-only` — Do not create a GitHub repository, but do print a JSON object describing what would be created

 - `-P`, `--private` — Make the new repository private

 `rsrepo release`